revalew/zaowr-py-package/docs/USE_CASES.md

 To remove distortion from an image, we have to specify the camera matrix, distortion coefficients, and the path to the image to be undistorted.
 The calibration params must be valid, and we can use the `are_params_valid` function to check if they are valid and load them.

-If we want to save the undistorted image, we also have to specify the path to the file where we want to save it and enable the `saveUndistortedImg` parameter.
+If we want to save the undistorted image, we also have to specify the path to the directory where we want to save it and enable the `saveUndistortedImg` parameter.
+The file will be saved with the name `{original_image_name}_undistorted{original_file_extension}`.
+If the directory does not exist, it will be created.

 <br/>
 <br/>